 Addiction sermon ideas

 At the root of addiction is longing, a vital spiritual force.
-But by longing for things that drain them rather than fulfill them, addicts court idolatry and then enslavement.
-Addiction is a complex, progressive, injurious, and often disabling attachment to a substance (alcohol, heroin, food, money) or behavior (sex, work, gambling) in which a person compulsively seeks a change of mood.
-In worship and in sermons, we can offer prayers for those struggling with addiction, we can preach on scripture passages about addiction, and we can faithfully walk alongside those struggling with an addiction.
+Addiction is a complex, progressive, injurious, and often disabling attachment to a substance (alcohol, drugs, food, money) or behavior (sex, pornography use, work, gambling) in which a person compulsively seeks a sense of wholeness or a change of mood.
+In worship and in sermons, we can embrace those struggling with addictions of various kinds, give thanks for recovery programs, and preach about Bible passages related to addiction.

 What does the Bible say about addiction?